-Perplexity for Researchers: A Practical 2026 Guide
+Perplexity for Research: 2026 Workflow Guide

 Perplexity is a fast, capable orientation and discovery tool for researchers, PhD students, and knowledge workers who need to get moving quickly on an unfamiliar topic.
 It handles synthesis, surfaces relevant sources across academic and non-academic material, and produces a usable first-pass reading direction faster than any traditional database workflow.
 It is not a replacement for Google Scholar or peer-reviewed databases.
 Perplexity belongs at the start of the research stack, not as the whole stack.
 If your work ultimately depends on verified, citable academic sources, treat it as your first layer and plan deliberate verification before you finish.